open-voice-interoperability/website/site/content/_index.md

     The Open Voice Network is a neutral, non-profit industry association dedicated to the development of the standards and ethical use guidelines that will make voice worthy of user trust.
-It operates as a directed fund of The Linux Foundation, and is independently funded and governed. <br><br> The Open Voice Network is guided by these values:
+It operates as a directed fund of
+    <a href="https://www.linuxfoundation.org/">The Linux Foundation</a>, and is
+    independently funded and governed. <br><br> The Open Voice Network is guided by these values:
 values:
   - heading: Trust.
     text: >-